KiandaBPM/docs/content/docs/platform/rules/files/set-file-field.md

 ### User tip ![Target icon](/images/05.png)

-- Create a **Text box field** that can be used to change the URL everytime you want to create a file.
-This will make the rule dynamic and versitile.
+- Create a **Text box field** that can be used to change the URL every time you want to create a file.
+This will make the rule dynamic and versatile.
-- Create another **Text box field** that can be used to change the name of the file everytime you want to create it from a URL.
+- Create another **Text box field** that can be used to change the name of the file every time you want to create it from a URL.

 ### What’s next ![Idea icon](/images/18.png)